1UXDev/notebook/js/js-text.md

 # js & forms
-* "? in Url for query string

 ## Access content in form fields
-* Default Behaviour: submit => Browser tries to reload page with appended parameters
+* Default Behaviour: submit => Browser tries to reload page with appended parameters: "? in Url for query string
 * AddEventListener and **event.preventDefault()** so it is not submitted on buttonclick or enter in an input field

 ### Step-by-Step Approach